-Business Administration Minor: A minor in business administration requires 18 hours to include ACC 213, BUS 320 and 326, ECO 206, and six hours of business electives.
+Business Administration Minor: A minor in business administration requires 18 hours to include ACC 213 or BUS 210, BUS 320 and 326, ECO 207, and six hours of business electives.

-Finance Minor: A minor in finance requires nine hours of finance electives, six hours of business of business administration electives, and a finance internship.
+Finance Minor: A minor in finance requires nine hours of finance electives, six hours of business administration electives, and a finance internship.

 Management Minor: A minor in management requires nine hours of management electives and nine hours of business administration electives.

 Marketing Minor: A minor in marketing requires nine hours of marketing electives, six of business administration electives, and a marketing internship.